incodehq/incode-platform/README.md

 ## Screenshots ##

-The following screenshots show an example app's usage of the component.
+The following screenshots show the example app's usage of the component with some sample fixture data:

-#### Install fixtures ####

-Install fixtures for the example app:

 ![](https://raw.github.com/isisaddons/isis-wicket-wickedcharts/master/images/010-install-fixtures.png)